thomd/on-webpack/README.md

 Loaders describe to webpack how to process non-JavaScript modules and include these dependencies into your bundles.

 Without any loader, Webpack is basically a bundler for JavaScript modules (ESM and CommonJS) which adds bootstrap code for module loading.

+There are three ways to use loaders:

+* **Configuration** (recommended): Specify them in your `webpack.config.js` file.
+* **Inline**: Specify them explicitly in each import statement.
+* **CLI**: Specify them within a shell command.

+## Inline Loaders

+Separate loaders from the import resource with `!`.
+Each part is resolved relative to the current directory:

+    import Styles from 'style-loader!css-loader?modules!./styles.css';

+It’s possible to **override** any loaders in the configuration by **prefixing** the entire rule with `!`:

+    import logo from '!url-loader?limit=10000!./webpack.png'

+Options can be passed with a query parameter, e.g. `?key=value&foo=bar`, or a JSON object, e.g. `?{"key":"value","foo":"bar"}`.

+Use `module.rules` whenever possible, as this will reduce boilerplate in your source code and allow you to debug or locate a loader faster.

 ## Transpile JavaScript with Babel